 The data transfer speed is 1.5 Mbit/s or 12 Mbit/s, depending on the device connected.
 USB 2.0 can reach up to 480 Mbit/s.

-If possible, connect your USB devices always to the same port were it has been installed.
-Otherwise you will get a new ID and your operating system asks for a new installation of the driver.
+If possible, always connect your USB devices to the same port where it has been installed.
+Otherwise you will get a new ID and your operating system will ask for a new installation of the driver.

 The Network